vonschutter/RTD-Setup/docs/USE_CASES.md

 The tool configures routing and firewall rules and can assist with supported VPN clients.
 Set a stable address for the gateway host before directing client devices to it.
 Perform this workflow from a connection path that will not be lost if routing changes require correction.

+Use `sudo rtd-start-vpn-router --install` to enable automatic startup after reboot.
+When that service is already active, running `sudo rtd-start-vpn-router` with no parameters opens the monitor only instead of starting another VPN connection.

 For simple interactive NordVPN use on one computer, use:

 ```bash